-With all the delicious food and wine, you have to get outside and move around a bit.
-Blackberry Farm features more than three miles of paved paths on the estate, as well as miles of trails throughout the property’s 9,200 acres of wooded mountains.
+After enjoying all the delicious food and wine, you must get outside and move around a bit.
+Blackberry Farm features more than three miles of paved paths on the estate and miles of trails throughout the property’s 9,200 acres of wooded mountains.
 You can take a guided excursion with a group or create your own adventure.
 One of the really unique things you can do at the farm is the antique tradition of Letterboxing.
-Rooted in history, this activity began during the 1850’s in Dartmoor, England.
+Rooted in history, this activity began during the 1850s in Dartmoor, England.
 Travelers hiking the English moors would leave postcards in hidden boxes along the trails.
 The next person to discover the cache would then post the letters.
 The more modern version of Letterboxing utilizes log books and rubber stamps—which are often beautifully handmade—instead of postcards.
 You can buy a kit, go along with a guide and melt away an afternoon in the fresh mountain air.

 Not in the mood for an adventure?
-You can also opt for a more pampered mountain experience at the Farmhouse Spa where there are services such as Tennessee Tranquility and Mountain Spring Mint Mojito.
-Bring harmony to your energy centers with yoga or chakra, both which can be taught in the privacy of your cottage or room.
+You can also opt for a more pampered mountain experience at the Farmhouse Spa, where services such as Smokey Mountain Skin Glow and Lavender and Vanilla Bourbon Body Drench exist.
+Bring harmony to your energy centers with yoga or chakra, both of which can be taught in the privacy of your cottage or room.
+Such a treat!

 Have you been to Blackberry Farm?
 Tell us how your spent your time there…